 Instead I got a design idea that I decided to go with.
 It took me 27 minutes to do my very lengthy staircase and cost me less than $10 since I also used Christmas ornaments I already had.

 Instead of using garland to decorate the foyer staircase, I used garland ties.

 What are Garland Ties?

 If you are not familiar with garland ties, they are long wire ties that look like pine branches.
 Their purpose is to tie garlands to staircase railings.
 You can buy them at Walmart, the craft store and on Amazon.

 I have bought a few different types over the years.
-Some are thinner and are slightly different shades of green.
+Some of the garland ties are thinner and are slightly different shades of green.
 I bought mine for only $1.97 for a pack of 10.
-I needed 3 packs and bought an extra one to use for other creative purposes like I shared in this post: Christmas Decorations Using Garland Ties
+I needed 3 packs and bought an extra one to use for other creative purposes like I shared in this post Christmas Decorations Using Garland Ties

 Each garland tie is 12″ long.